-During the month of October, please donate to our School Garden Program at Chimacum Schools by clicking on the Give Jefferson image below!
+The Give Jefferson giving campaign has been extended through the end of 2018.
+Please donate to our School Garden Program at Chimacum Schools by clicking on the Give Jefferson image below!

 The Community Wellness Project is a community based group dedicated to cultivating the health, resiliency and wellbeing of our students and families.

 - To educate students, their families, school staff and community members of the importance of childhood wellness, including nutrition